-How To Play It: Mulvehill said Baker Hughes Co (NYSE:BKR), Schlumberger NV (NYSE:SLB) and Chart Industries, Inc. (NYSE:GTLS) have the most exposure to hydrogen production among the U.S. oilfield services group.
+How To Play It: Mulvehill said Baker Hughes Co BKR, Schlumberger NV SLB and Chart Industries, Inc. GTLS have the most exposure to hydrogen production among the U.S. oilfield services group.

 “BKR is quickly establishing itself as a major equipment supplier across the hydrogen value chain as highlighted by two recent collaboration agreements, which should help to support BKR’s 2030 annualized $25-30bn hydrogen TAM,” Mulvehill wrote in the note.

 Bank of America has the following ratings and price target for the three potential hydrogen plays: